-Live Virtual Healing Spaces are being offered on Mondays and Wednesdays of fall quarter.
-In these 30 min sessions, participants will be guided in a practice that is supportive of well-being and restoration.
-Please register here for these sessions.
+Live Healing Spaces are being offered on Wednesdays during Fall quarter.
+In these 50 min sessions, participants will be guided in a practice that is supportive of well-being and restoration.
+Please https://tinyurl.com/RISEHealingSpace for these sessions.

 Guided Meditations in Support of People of Color